 - Move your eyes at the same time in small circles.
 Imagine your finger moving in a circle in front of your eyes and follow the finger with your eyes.

 In many cases, eye exercises are a method of physical therapy for both the brain as well as your eyes.
 When you use these exercises, they will help to strengthen your eye muscles and improve your vision.
-There are many exercises you can do with no additional equipment, making it a completely free method to improve your vision.
+There are many free eye exercises you can do with no additional equipment to improve your vision.

 If you are seeking more ways to improve your vision, consider the Ocu-Plus Formula eye vitamin.
 Our formula contains the essential nutrients, vitamins, and minerals your eyes need.

 The fact is that many people undergo invasive surgery to correct their vision problems, when it is not necessary.
 In fact, you can easily and naturally improve your vision with a daily vitamin and the eye exercises listed here.
 When you consistently use these exercises over a period of time, you will see a substantial difference in your eyesight and in some cases be able to get rid of your glasses or contacts for good.